Follow

 12. Helen of Wyndhorn (Dark Horse Comics)

 Tom King and Bilquis Evely should keep making comics together forever.
 Their work on Supergirl: Woman of Tomorrow will be remembered as a classic collaboration, and after three issues of Helen of Wyndhorn, we expect the same.
-Conan the Barbarian and The Wizard of Oz inspire this fantasy story.
+Conan the Barbarian and The Wizard of Oz inspired this fantasy story.
 While it pays tribute to those works, it celebrates its creators, especially Robert E. Howard, even more.
 Helen of Wyndhorn has inspired us to revisit those classic stories, and we’re truly thankful, even if they don’t reveal what lies ahead for Helen and her friends.
 King and Evely’s enchanting creation features a gripping mystery, but what fascinates us the most are the many layers of storytelling they explore.

 13. Hexagon Bridge (Image Comics)